A Brief Introduction to Shannon's Information Theory: Information and Entropy

 \subsection{Further definitions and properties}

 The definition of information and entropy can be extended to continuous random variables.
 Let $X$ be a random variable taking real (i.e., real numbers) values and let $f(x)$ be its probability density function.
-Then, the probability $P(X=x)=f(x)\Delta x$.
+Then, the probability $P(X=x)=f(x)\Delta x$ with $\Delta x$ being very very small.
 Mimic the discrete finite case, the entropy of $X$ can be defined by

-where we used the definition of (Riemann) integral and the fact $\int f(x)\text{d}x=1$.
-The last formula above is called the absolute entropy for the random variable $X$.
-Note, regardless of the probability distribution, there is always a positive infinity term $-\log \text{d}x$.
+where we have used the definition of (Riemann) integral and the fact that $\int f(x)\text{d}x=1$.
+The last formula~$(9)$ above is called the absolute entropy for the random variable $X$.
+Note that regardless of the probability distribution, there is always a positive infinity term $-\log \text{d}x$.
 So, we can drop this term and define the (relative) entropy of $X$ to be

+When we discuss entropy for the continuous case, we usually use the relative entropy.
+Next we may ask which continuous (infinite) distribution gives the maximum entropy?